QuentinRa/blog.quentinra.dev/games/unity-editor/index.md

 If you got things that you don't want to lose between scenes

 * you may create `static variables`.
 Instances are destroyed, but static variables aren't reset.
-* you may create a singleton, if you don't want to instance an object twice (check [DontDestroyOnLoad](https://docs.unity3d.com/ScriptReference/Object.DontDestroyOnLoad.html), or [Unity Singleton](https://blog.mzikmund.com/2019/01/a-modern-singleton-in-unity/), while [DontDestroyOnLoad+Singleton](https://gist.github.com/mstevenson/4325117))
+* you may create a singleton, if you don't want to instance an object twice (check [DontDestroyOnLoad](https://docs.unity3d.com/ScriptReference/Object.DontDestroyOnLoad.html), or [Unity Singleton](https://blog.mzikmund.com/2019/01/a-modern-singleton-in-unity/), or [DontDestroyOnLoad+Singleton](https://gist.github.com/mstevenson/4325117))

 > **Pro tip?**: it seems that scenes are removed from the build after updating Unity.
 If you sorted your scenes and used indexes in your code, it may break.
 Make sure to keep a copy of your scenes indexes.